"The great synthesizer who alters the outlook of a generation, who

 There should be no equivocation or uncertainty here because it is widely

-understood and accepted that Moloch was the planet Saturn.
+understood and accepted in scholarship that Moloch was the planet Saturn.
 What should be

 blatantly obvious yet is not generally understood is that El was also the